AmielBelen/Project-Assignments/README.md

 ---

 ## Emoticon Problem
-In this problem, we are tasked to change words into emoticons.
+In this project, we are tasked to change words into emoticons.
 Specifically, the smile, grin, sad, and mad emoticons.

 I began by making the function needed that would replace the keywords with their emoticon equivalents:
 ```python